heiklap/dawo/README.md

     //  create instances of classes::
     var dap = new DawoApp('exampleApp', 'Testing in dawo_example');
     // play with them in IDE:
-    dap.   //  dot notation fives you hint of classes properties. var mission = new Mission('#name','#state');  //  #state  ? :)
+    dap.   //  dot notation gives you hint of classes properties. var mission = new Mission('#name','#state');  //  #state  ? :)
     mission.